angular/angular/aio/transforms/README.md

 ## Generating the docs

-To generate the documentation simply run `gulp docs` from the command line.
+To generate the documentation simply run `yarn docs` from the command line.

 ## Testing the dgeni packages

-The local packages have unit tests that you can execute by running `gulp docs-test` from the command line.
+The local packages have unit tests that you can execute by running `yarn docs-test` from the command line.

 ## What does it generate?

-The output from dgeni is written to files in the `dist/docs` folder.
+The output from dgeni is written to files in the `src/content` folder.

-Notably this includes a partial HTML file for each "page" of the documentation, such as API pages and guides.
+Notably this includes a JSON file containing the partial HTML for each "page" of the documentation, such as API pages and guides.
-It also includes JavaScript files that contain metadata about the documentation such as navigation data and keywords for building a search index.
+It also includes JSON files that contain metadata about the documentation such as navigation data and keywords for building a search index.

 ## Viewing the docs

-You can view the dummy demo app using a simple HTTP server hosting `dist/docs/index.html`
+You can view the pages by running `yarn start` and navigating to https://localhost:4200.